Lo Stagnone, Marsala

 Where are the Best Kitesurfing Beaches in Lo Stagnone, Marsala?

-This is the main spot in the area, it features a special lagoon that is just for kitesurfers!
-It's got some of the most amazing flat water and works whatever the wind direction.
-Hook up with Stagnone Kitesurfing School to get the low down on the spot, the instructors are really friendly and helpful and if you have friends who want to learn to kitesurf this is one of the best places to go!
+This is the main spot in the area, featuring a special lagoon exclusively for kitesurfers!
+It offers some of the most incredible flat water and works well regardless of the wind direction.
+Connect with Stagnone Kitesurfing School to get all the information about the spot; the instructors are extremely friendly and helpful.
+If you have friends who want to learn to kitesurf, this is one of the top destinations to consider!

-This spot is 40 minutes to the south of Lo Stagnone and features some of the bluest, clearest water you will find in the area.
-When the wind is from the SE, this spot works really well with cross onshore winds and some small waves depending on the strength of the wind!
+This spot is 40 minutes south of Lo Stagnone and boasts some of the bluest, clearest water in the area.
+When the wind is from the southeast, this spot works exceptionally well with cross onshore winds and may have some small waves depending on the wind's strength!

 When is the Best Time to go Kitesurfing in Lo Stagnone, Marsala?